 The Card-on-File Mandate.
 The most effective medical spas do not possess magical cancellation verbiage.
 They simply operate under an uncompromising rule: No appointment is booked, under any circumstance, without a valid credit card securely vaulted in the practice management software.
 The friction of reading the sixteen-digit number aloud over the phone instantly transforms a soft booking into a firm commitment.

-When the patient is forced to put skin in the game, their likelihood of a last-minute cancellation drops by over 80 percent.
+When the patient is forced to put skin in the game, their likelihood of a last-minute cancellation can drop materially.

 The Intake Script Pivot